-Perhaps the most famous National Trust property in the area is Greenway which has been preserved in excellent condition.
+Perhaps the most famous National Trust property in the area is Greenway which is in excellent condition.
 Agatha Christie called Greenway ‘the loveliest place in the world’ and treasured it as a holiday home for her and her family.
-The house has been preserved as it was when she lived there, with many of the original fixtures and fittings, including her Steinway piano in the drawing room, and her collections of China and Silver.
+The house retains the style and appearance as it was when she lived there, with many of the original fixtures and fittings, including her Steinway piano in the drawing room, and her collections of China and Silver.

 As well as the house you can tour the grounds and go down to the boat house on the riverside.

 Getting to Greenway is also part of the fun.
 Parking at Greenway itself is limited and needs to be booked in advance but you can, instead, make the final part of your journey by ferry or steam train.

 There are many attractive country houses and gardens in South Devon and Overbeck’s, situated just outside Salcombe, is one that is a fascinating combination of an Edwardian house, an eclectic museum, exotic gardens and some fabulous views over the estuary and coastline.